• Skip to main content

 Table of Contents

-Avoid Domain Slamming Scams We’ve heard from several clients who got hit with a Domain Slamming scheme.
-When we wrote this article several years ago, the bulk of the Domain Scams arrived via regular mail.
-Now they arrive via email and even social media.
+Avoid Domain Slamming Scams We’re still hearing from clients regularly who have been hit with a Domain Slamming scheme (aka fake domain renewal) recently.
+When we wrote this article many, many years ago, the bulk of the Domain Scams arrived via regular mail.
+Now they arrive via email, contact forms on websites, and even social media.

 Domain Slamming Is the act of tricking someone into transferring their domain registration from their existing registrar to a new registrar, and charging inflated registration fees as part of the process.